pomsky-lang/website/src/content/docs/blog/pomsky-0-12/index.md

 [Thai] & [Nd]
 ```

-Some regex engines also have _subtraction_.
-Pomsky doesn't provide this feature, since it can be easily emulated:
+Some regex engines also support _subtraction_.
+Pomsky doesn't offer this feature, but it can be easily emulated using negation:

 ```pomsky
 [Thai] & ![Nd]   # negating one character set subtracts it